Skip to main content

 What expenses are eligible under OAP Core Clinical

-OAP Core Clinical funding covers therapy services (ABA, speech, OT, mental health), therapy materials recommended by your provider, and assistive devices not already covered by ADP.
-Services must be delivered by a provider on the OAP Provider List.
+OAP Core Clinical funding covers therapy services (ABA, speech, OT, mental health), therapy materials recommended by your provider, assistive devices not already covered by ADP, and travel costs related to therapy.
+Services must be delivered by a provider who meets OAP qualification requirements (registered and in good standing with the relevant regulatory college).
+The OAP Provider List is voluntary, so qualified providers may be on it or not on it.
 You choose your own providers and submit invoices for reimbursement.

 Eligible expense categories